ChainMovers/suibase/docs/src/how-to/integration.md

 ## Walrus & Walrus Site Builder

-Suibase has its own environement configuration for every network (localnet, devnet, testnet, mainnet).
+Suibase has its own environment configuration for every network (localnet, devnet, testnet, mainnet).

 To be able to use Walrus or Walrus Site Builder with Suibase, you first need to activate a particular Suibase network environment like this: